Antisemitism in France: Merovingian dynasty

 After the Fall of Rome, the Merovingians ruled France from the fifth to the eighth century, The emperors Theodosius II and Valentinian III sent a decree to Amatius, prefect of Gaul (9 July 425), that prohibited Jews and pagans from practicing law or holding public offices.
 This was to prevent Christians from being subject to them and possibly incited to change their faith.

 Clovis I converted to Catholicism in 496, along with the majority of the population which brought pressure on Jews to convert as well.
 The bishops in some localities offered Jews in their purview a choice between baptism and expulsion.

-In the sixth century, Jews were documented in Marseilles, Arles, Uzès, Narbonne, Clermont-Ferrand, Orléans, Paris, and Bordeaux.
+In the sixth century, Jews were documented in Marseille, Arles, Uzès, Narbonne, Clermont-Ferrand, Orléans, Paris, and Bordeaux.

 The conversion to Christianity of the Visigoths and Franks made the condition of the Jews difficult: a succession of ecumenical councils diminished their rights until Dagobert I forced them to convert or leave France in 633.